wellintoncr/fii/README.md

 ### Creating instances

 Currently, it is pretty simple and straightforward to extract data: first, create an instance of a report that you want to get.
-To do so, pass a parameter called `base_url`.
-For now, this is *http://fnet.bmfbovespa.com.br*.

 Then, you run `get_report_from_document_id` and pass a parameter called `document_id`.
 This value represents which page you are trying to collect data from.
 You will need to search for a report and then copy this `document_id`.
 For instance, if you visited *https://fnet.bmfbovespa.com.br/fnet/publico/exibirDocumento?id=229904*, `document_id` is **229904**.